 COVID-19 UPDATE: We ship daily, but please allow extra time for your order to arrive as the couriers are extremely busy!
 Rural deliveries have significant delays so we highly recommend using an urban address instead.
 Kia kaha xx

 So first of all, what exactly is RSV?
 RSV is short for Respiratory Syncytial Virus and it causes infections of the lower respiratory tract.
 Worldwide, RSV is the number one cause of lung disease and long-term lung morbidity.
-If you’ve got a young baby (especially if they were born prematurely or spent time in the NICU), you've probably heard a bit about RSV already.
-By the age of 2 most children will have had the virus so it’s surprising how common and extremely contagious it is!
+If you’ve got a young baby (especially if they were born prematurely or spent time in the NICU), you've probably heard a bit about RSV already - by the age of 2 most children will have had the virus so it’s surprising how common and extremely contagious it is!

 Healthy children and adults usually will get a mild case of RSV with hardly any symptoms.
 It can appear just like a common cold which makes it pretty difficult to tell if a person has it.
 These are some of the early symptoms of RSV, which can last for 1-2 weeks:

 - Runny nose

 - Dry cough

 For babies born prematurely, or with low immunity, heart or lung problems, RSV can cause a severe or even life-threatening infection of Bronchiolitis or Pneumonia.
 Here in New Zealand Maori and Pacific babies are disproportionately represented, even if they were born at full term.
 Signs of a serious infection are:

 - Poor feeding or dehydration